clarkwang/magic-aliases/README.md

 mquote [-dnpv] ...

   -d    Use "declare -p" for quoting.
-  -n    Only print the command after quoting without executing it.
-This is
+  -n    No run.
+Only print the command after quoting without executing it.
-        implicit if there is no ``..`` in the argument.
+        This is implicit if there is no ``..`` in the argument.
   -p    Use "printf %q" for quoting.
   -v    Verbose.
 Print the command before execution.
 ~~~